 All of us performance marketers have heard the famous phrase about reaching “the right people, in the right place, and at the right time”.
 However, how you approach these people is an important question to answer as well.

-Benefits of Google Ads localization
+Quick takeaways for Google Ads localization success:

 It’s simple.
-By localizing your Google Ads you can:
+By localizing your Google Ads, you can:

-• Expand reach by covering high-intent search opportunities
+Expand reach by covering high-intent search opportunities

-• Improve quality scores – when you are already operating internationally, but capturing localized searches without targeting them with relevant ads and landing pages
+Improve quality scores – when you are already operating internationally, but capturing localized searches without targeting them with relevant ads and landing pages

-• Reduce costs – often times, localized keywords have lower competition compared to their English counterparts
+Reduce costs – often times, localized keywords have lower competition compared to their English counterparts

 Let’s look at some examples.